mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 ### Working with the FastQC text output

 Now that we have looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you are in our results subdirectory.
+Go back to the tab in your terminal and make sure you are in our results subdirectory.

 ```bash
 $ cd ~/dc_workshop/results/fastqc_untrimmed_reads/